vanheaven-ui/apple-clone/README.md

 # Clone of old version of apple.com

-This project required to clone the old version of the apple.com page using CSS and HTML while observing set stylelint rules.
+> This project is about cloning the old version of the apple.com page using CSS and HTML.

 ![screenshot](./images/Screenshot.png)